cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* It is quite difficult for an user to get an inconsistent environment, at least when automatic module handling is used.
+* It is quite difficult for an user to get an inconsistent environment, at least when automated module handling mode is used.
 The modulepaths are managed so that only modulefiles consistent with the previously loaded compiler/MPI library are visible.
-* With automatic module handling, the module switch command is very nicely supported.
+* With automated module handling mode, the module switch command is very nicely supported.
 * The module command does not lend itself to readily seeing all the packages which are installed on the system, nor seeing for which compiler/MPI combinations